AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 #### `swanky contract call`

-Call a method on a smart contract
+Call a method on a smart contract.

 ```
 USAGE